If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Three of the five had been the original missing persons that Toronto Police task force, Project Houston, had failed to find.

-“This feeling that it had to take a white man to go missing for other people to be found is a statement of how the community was feeling at the time—and is still feeling.” – Haran Vijayanathan, the executive director of ASAAP (Alliance for South Asian Aids Prevention.
+“This feeling that it had to take a white man to go missing for other people to be found is a statement of how the community was feeling at the time—and is still feeling.” – Haran Vijayanathan, the executive director of ASAAP (Alliance for South Asian Aids Prevention.)

 At the end of July 2017, Toronto Police formed a new task force, Project Prism.
-They were to investigate the disappearance of Kinsman and Esen, and to look for any links between the two men and the disappearances investigated under Project Houston.
+They were to investigate the disappearance of Kinsman and Esen, and to look for any links between the two men and the three disappearances investigated under Project Houston.

 Project Prism was overseen by Detective Sergeant Michael Richmond and led by Detective Sergeant Hank Idsinga (pictured), a 31-year homicide squad veteran.
 The project was rounded off by a sex crimes officer, and six officers from 51 Division, three of whom had been members of Project Houston.

-The investigation immediately hit a roadblock because of the victims’ lifestyles – using dating apps and frequently meeting people who had not ever met before.
+The investigation immediately hit a roadblock because of the victims’ lifestyles – using dating apps and frequently meeting people who they had not ever met before.

 Understanding this issues, and that the police would face a lot of difficulty getting judicial authorizations to collect data from the servers of popular dating apps that existed outside of Canada, Downer appealed to the dating apps directly – requesting that they provide the option for users to consent to have their data released to police if they went missing.
 Safety hotlines were also set up for those reluctant to speak to police.